 How do I order a Foundation Medicine test?

-Online Ordering: For faster order processing, order online by signing up for a Foundation Medicine account.
+Online Ordering: Order online by signing up for a Foundation Medicine account.

 Email Ordering: To order by email, download and complete a test requisition form, along with attachments (pathology report, insurance information, and Advance Beneficiary Notice if required), and email to email@example.com.

 You can also place an order via fax by sending a completed test requisition form along with attachments to 617-418-2290.
-Visit our Order a Test page to order specimen-collection kits for your practice.
+Visit our Order a Test page to order specimen shipping kits for your practice.

 How do I obtain the results of a Foundation Medicine test?